Customer service metrics to remember

 Customer satisfaction

-Customer service metrics enable businesses to gauge how satisfied their customers are with the service provided.
-Understanding this satisfaction level is critical for retaining the trust of existing customers and attracting new ones.
+Customer service metrics show how happy customers are with your service.
+Understanding this level is vital for keeping the trust of existing customers and winning new ones.
+So they help you protect loyalty.
+Strong scores also feed long-term customer loyalty.

 Capacity planning